-Such an inner state determines the acceptance or rejection of an input just after reading off the entire input string and possibly following a series of $\lambda$-moves.
+The acceptance or rejection of the machine is determined by only such an inner state obtained just after reading off the entire input string and following a (possible) series of $\lambda$-moves.
 This halting condition certainly helps us analyze the behavior of the machine simply by tracing down the changes of accepting and rejecting states on all prefixes of any extremely long input string.
-For instance, some of the results of Hromkovi\v{c} and Schnitger \cite{HS10} and Yamakami \cite{Yam17} were proven in this way.
+For instance, some of the results of Hromkovi\v{c} and Schnitger \cite{HS10} and Yamakami \cite{Yam17} take advantages of this property.

 For 1dpda's as well as 1npda's, Hopcroft and Ullman \cite{HU79} used in their textbook the no-endmarker model to define pushdown automata whereas Lewis and Papadimitriou \cite{LP98} suggested in their textbook the use of the endmarker model.
 For those basic pushdown automata, the endmarker model and the no-endmarker model are in fact well-known to be ``equivalent'' in their computational power.
 We succinctly call this assertion the \emph{no endmarker theorem} throughout this paper.